StofAle/deliveryTimeForecasting/README.md

 This repository contains
-- decription of the problem and summary of the results
+- decription of the problem and summary of the results (delivery_time_results.pdf)
-- python code on which the analysis is based
+- python code (delivery_time_forecasting.ipynb) on which the analysis is based